Schpere/projectEuler/README.md

 # projectEuler
-These are my solutions to the amazing online game that is called Project Euler
+These are my solutions to the amazing online game that is Project Euler